Bhattars1/london-energy-forecasting/README.md

 **Missing Dates**: If a date was missing, the first option was to fill the gap with data from the previous year.
 If that data wasn’t available, the gap was filled using the monthly-hourly average across all available years.

 ### Energy Data
-The energy consumption data was obtained from the **London Government Data Portal**, specifically the SmartMeter Energy Consumption Data in London Households dataset.
+The energy consumption data was obtained from the **London Government Data Portal** (https://data.london.gov.uk/), specifically the SmartMeter Energy Consumption Data in London Households dataset.
 This dataset includes energy consumption readings from a sample of 5,567 households in London, spanning from November 2011 to February 2014.
 Similar to the weather data, the energy consumption dataset was cleaned, formatted, and merged with the weather dataset.
 Additionally, the **day of the week and bank holiday** information were integrated into the combined dataset.
 After cleaning and merging the datasets, an exploratory data analysis (EDA) was conducted using various visualization techniques.
 One significant insight from the EDA was that average energy consumption tends to be higher on weekends and bank holidays, highlighting the importance of these two factors in model development.